handpoint/ecommdoc/shoppingcarts/shoppingcarts.md

 # Shopping Carts

-A shopping cart is a fundamental part of a retailer’s online store that empowers the online shopping experience.
-It is software that allows website visitors to purchase a product or service from an eCommerce interface.
+A shopping cart is a fundamental part of a merchant online store.
+Shopping cart providers plug into ecommerce platforms and allow website visitors to purchase a product or service.

 ## eCommerce Modules

 Handpoint integrates directly with all major shopping carts.
-The best shopping cart software offer a seamless online retail experience for customers, allowing them to easily order and pay for products directly from your website.
-Shopping cart software can simplify complex processes in a user-friendly interface that enables even people with no technical background to oversee an entire ecommerce operation
+Shopping carts offer a seamless online retail experience for customers, allowing them to easily order and pay for products directly from your merchants website.
+Using a shopping cart software can simplify complex processes in a user-friendly interface that enables people with no technical background to oversee an entire ecommerce operation.

-Shopping Cart software is therefore essential when it comes to selling online, and is often effectively a short-hand term for an ecommerce platform.

-Not sure where to start?
-Don't worry!
-We are going to provide you with a list of Shopping Carts to add to the b2b marketplace or eCommerce website.
+Use Handpoint's versatility to unlock your market with our modules below:

 <div  style={{
-        textAlign: 'center'
+        textAlign: "center"
       }}>
 <div class="container">